DustinChristians/template-react-redux-ui/README.md

   You can add an EditorConfig file to your project or codebase to enforce consistent coding styles for everyone that works in the codebase.
 EditorConfig settings take precedence over global Visual Studio text editor settings.
 This means that you can tailor each codebase to use text editor settings that are specific to that project.

-8. Workspace File
+### 8. Workspace File

-### What is a workspace?
+#### What is a workspace?

 A project that consists of one or more root folders, along with all of the Visual Studio Code configurations that belong to that project.

 A "root folder" is the top level directory of a file system.

 These configurations include data such as:

-settings that should be applied when that project is open
+- Settings that should be applied when the project is open.

-recommended extensions for the project (useful when sharing the configuration files with colleagues)
+- Recommended extensions for the project (useful when sharing the configuration files with colleagues)

-project-specific debugging configurations
+- Project-specific debugging configurations

-### How to create a .code-workspace file?
+#### How to create a .code-workspace file?

-Go to menu File → Save Workspace As...
+Go to the VS Code menu and click File → Save Workspace As...

-### How to add root folders to a workspace?
+#### How to add root folders to a workspace?

-Go to menu File → Add Folder to Workspace....
+Go to the VS Code menu and click File → Add Folder to Workspace....

-### How to open a workspace that is defined by a .code-workspace file?
+#### How to open a workspace that is defined by a .code-workspace file?

 Double click the .code-workspace file.
-Visual Studio Code won't open the actual file.
+VS Code won't open the actual file.
 Instead, it will read that file and open the folders that belong to that workspace.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).